-"Side effects are probably the biggest reason for discontinuing contraceptive methods," Dr. Bennett says, and irregular bleeding is the most-cited complaint.
+"Side effects are probably the biggest reason for discontinuing contraceptive methods," Dr. Bennett said, and irregular bleeding is the most-cited complaint.
 "Many women have different problems with different contraceptives.
-Oftentimes there is little ability to predict what effects a specific form of contraception will have until we perform a sort of trial and error to see what works best."
+Oftentimes there is little ability to predict what effects a specific form of contraception will have until we perform a sort of trial and error to see what works best.

-"But knowing that everything has side effects, and prioritizing what's important for you—and what will have a negative or positive impact on your particular life—is really important in choosing the right method for oneself," she said.
+"But knowing that everything has side effects and prioritizing what's important for you — and what will have a negative or positive impact on your particular life — is really important in choosing the right method for oneself."

 But no matter what method of birth control you choose now, just remember that you can always change your mind at a later point.